Electric-Coin-Company/tfl-book/src/introduction.md

 ## Status

 This is an early and very incomplete protocol design proposal.
 It has not been well vetted for feasibility and safety.
-It has not had broad review from the Zcash community, so it's status on any Zcash roadmap is undetermined.
+It has not had broad review from the Zcash community, so its status on any Zcash roadmap is undetermined.

 ### Major Missing Elements